Hi Everyone. Are you getting ready for a vacation? I thought you might like to read about the family trip that changed our lives.

 Even with our best preparation, instead of a three-week vacation, this became a three-week teaching excursion.
 It seems the human America was not quite ready for us.

-At home we were surrounded by people who know us; they saw the beauty in Aaron and our family.
+At home we were surrounded by people who knew us; they saw the beauty in Aaron and our family.
 With the strangers we met on our journey, we had both negative and positive interactions.

 Transformational Experiences, day after day